nishiuramakoto/logiku/README.md

 ## Synopsis

-This is a demonstration Yesod-based server that provides web access to delimited continuations.
-The server runs a (interpreted, mostly pure) Prolog code with browser interaction on a continuation monad while storing its (tree of) intermediate states in its internal database.
+This is a demonstration Yesod-powered server that provides web access to its internal (delimited) continuations.
+The server runs a (interpreted, mostly pure) Prolog code with web interface on a continuation monad while storing its (tree of) intermediate states in its internal database.
+A user can browse, navigate, store and pass URIs that express (or reify) the logical states of a Prolog program, including its backtracking state.

+Note that there exists a few Prolog implementations, notably SWI-Prolog, that provide 'shift/reduce' or equivalent API.
+Unfortunately the effect of those APIs is restricted to each logical thread of execution, completely unaware of the backtracking state.

 ## How to experiment

     $ sudo apt-get install stack (if you are on Ubuntu)
-    $ # This clones my prolog-cc module too
+    $ # Recursively clones my prolog-cc module too
     $ git clone --recursive http://github.com/nishiuramakoto/logiku
     $ cd logiku
     $ make
     $ firefox http://localhost:3000

-where make is synonymous for the following commands:
+where 'make' is synonymous for the following commands:

     $ stack setup
 	$ stack build